-His active duty tours include serving aboard the commissioning crew of USS Alexandria (SSN 757) from March 1990 through January 1993.
-During this period, he deployed aboard USS Dallas (SSN 700) and USS Topeka (SSN 754).
+His active duty tours include serving on the commissioning crew of USS Alexandria (SSN 757) from March 1990 through January 1993.
+During this period he deployed on USS Dallas (SSN 700) and USS Topeka (SSN 754).
 Upon completion of his junior officer submarine tour, Burcher taught submarine tactics for the Prospective Commanding Officer/Executive Officer and Submarine Officer Advanced Course at the Naval Submarine School, New London, Connecticut, from January 1993 through October 1994.

 After attending law school, Burcher became a selected reservist in 1999 and served in various submarine and fleet related units including, Battle Group Operations Detachment (Det.)
 306, Strike Group Operations Det.
 B, Commander Task Force 84, Submarine Force Operations Det.
 B Undersea Warfare Operations Det.
-L, Diesel Electric Submarine Initiative, Commander Second Fleet, Installations Command.
+L, Diesel Electric Submarine Initiative, Commander, U.S. 2nd Fleet, NATO Allied Command for Transformation Det.
+District of Columbia and Commander Naval Installations Command.
 Burcher has commanded four of these units.
-As well, Burcher served as chief of staff of the 1,650 members of the Submarine Force Reserves and was the deputy NATO Allied Command for Transformation Det.
-Washington, D.C. and commander, Naval Commander for the Navy Emergency Preparedness Liaison Officer Program.
+As well, Burcher served as chief of staff of the 1,650 members of the Submarine Force Reserves and was the deputy commander for the Navy Emergency Preparedness Liaison Officer Program.

-Burcher’s decorations include Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy Commendation Medal (two awards), Navy Achievement Medal (four awards) and various other campaign and service ribbons and medals.
+Burcher’s decorations include Legion of Merit (two awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy Commendation Medal (two awards), Navy Achievement Medal (four awards) and various other campaign and service ribbons and medals.